borgbackup/borg/docs/internals/data-structures.rst

 *config* is a general-purpose location for additional metadata.
-All versions of Borg preserve its contents (it may have been a better place for *item_keys*, which is not preserved by unaware Borg versions).
+All versions of Borg preserve its contents (it may have been a better place for *item_keys*, which is not preserved by unaware Borg versions, releases predating 1.0.4).

+..
+This was implemented in PR#1149, 78121a8 and a7b5165

 Feature flags
 +++++++++++++